Notebook of Avon Reah Smith-Ryan, 1942-1945

 There is still no explanation of the present

-situation, our secret 'overseers' here certainly departed a in
+situation, our recent 'overseers' here certainly departed & in

 a hurry too and our present guards are guards only.

-hard to see how more second work can be combined.
+hard to see how our recent work can be cotinued.

 well attended.
-There are about 100 AIF officers at
+There are about 100 AIF officers @

-laid out & arranged of flowers.
+laid out & arranged w/- flowers.
 Jack Greenwood's

 orchestra play for us - they are all professional and the

-guest artist & 'artistes' are well known and good.
+guest artists & 'artistes' are well known and good.

 managed by an officer from each of AIF, 18 Div

-a command div.
-They too have music & artists
+a communal dive. - They too have music & artists

-Smokey Joe's was originally a seal dive on the main
+Smokey Joe's was originally a real dive on the main

 Changi Road - 18 Div run by a Dutchman with business

-he had gone but the business was set up again in
+he had gone but the business was set up again on

 the Square.
-Now as a big concern they have the RAAFF
+Now as a big concern they have the NAAFI

-Pay was iincreased by about 331/3%for May.
+Pay was increased by about 33 1/3% for May.
 As from

 1 Jan Red Cross are taking over Hospital extras & thus